lislis/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 #### What are things you can do to help the students trust you?
 #### What are some things to avoid?

-DISCUSS!

-# Know What's Up (Ideas)
-#### Know what's going on
-* Cover logistics at the beginning of class
-  * Planned breaks, lunch time
-  * Remind students that there is a closing presentation at the end
-  * Make sure they know where the bathroom is
-  * Let them know they can hang around and socialize afterwards

-# Know What's Up (Ideas)
 #### Establish a few ground rules
 * Questions are always welcome, even if the student thinks it might be dumb.
 "That's a **GREAT** question"
 * Explain that if someone has trouble (e.g., not getting the expected output), the coaches will help troubleshoot.
 * If anyone wants to switch classes, tell them they should feel TOTALLY COMFORTABLE switching at any point.
 * Breaks are a good time to have a look at what other groups are doing.

-# Know What's Up (More Ideas)
 #### Don't be afraid to:
 * Call on people!
 By name!
 * Correct people if they're wrong.
 Be polite and encouraging.
 For instance: